 On getbusylivin.org, one can find Dylan's favorite music, tunes played at his service, including Neil Young ("Harvest Moon," his 1992 sequel to 1972's "Harvest), the Rolling Stones ("Wild Horses"), the Band ("The Weight") and Bob Marley ("Redemption Song," which features the powerful couplet "Emancipate yourselves from mental slavery; none but ourselves can free our minds").
 These songs have been part of the soundtrack of the 5K Run.

 The Pittsburg State women's basketball program announced the addition of three transfers and one high school recruit — Katy Cooper, Tamiaya Henderson, Alex Muff and Antqunita (Nett) Reed.

-Page 2 of 5 - Cooper played two seasons at Northeastern Oklahoma A&M in Miami.
+Cooper played two seasons at Northeastern Oklahoma A&M in Miami.
 Muff played four years of volleyball at Kansas State and is the oldest daughter of Pitt State men's basketball coach Kevin Muff.
 Henderson excelled in high school at Mount Vernon, Mo.
 Reed earned Southern Conference Player of the Year honors at junior college St. Petersburg College her sophomore year.